tx00-web-en/Learning-Material-And-Tasks/material/be-pp2.md

    In Postman, go to the **Authorization** tab → choose **Bearer Token** → paste the token.

 6. **Fix the `GET /api/tours` endpoint**
-   Even with a token, you’ll still see “Unauthorized” until you update the controller.
    In `tourController.js`, modify `getAllTours` to filter by `user_id`:
    ```js
    const getAllTours = async (req, res) => {